subratpalhar92/mastering_java/java-ds-algo/1A-Index.md

     -
     - For example, suppose you want to hash nine-digit Social Security numbers for linear probing.
 If the array size is 1,000, you would divide the nine-digit number into three groups of three digits.
 If a particular SSN was 123-45-6789, you would calculate a key value of 123+456+789 = 1368.
 You can use the % operator to trim such sums so the highest index is 999.
 In this case, 1368%1000 = 368.
 If the array size is 100, you would need to break the nine-digit key into four two-digit numbers and one one-digit number: 12+34+56+78+9 = 189, and 189%100 = 89
     -
     - It's easier to imagine how this works when the array size is a multiple of 10.
-However, for best results it should be a prime number, as we’ve seen for other hash functions.
+However, for best results it should be a prime number, as we've seen for other hash functions.
     -
 ### Hashing Efficiency
 - We've noted that insertion and searching in hash tables can approach O(1) time.
 If no collision occurs, only a call to the hash function and a single array reference are necessary to insert a new item or find an existing item.
 This is the minimum access time.